Skip to content

 This tree is in fact a more convenient way to adjust the children's Transform Modifiers by automatically adding or removing Modifiers onto them.

-If you unfold this Modifiers section, you will notice the addition of a Parent Transform Modifier.
+If you select a layer and check the Selection Overview section, you will notice the addition of a Parent Transform Modifier.

 Picture